dchristl/macless-haystack/firmware/nrf5x/README.md

 ```
 (Hint: If needed, the file openocd.cfg is in the root of this folder)

+> [!NOTE]
-> **Note:** You might need to reset your device after running the script before it starts sending advertisements.
+> You might need to reset your device after running the script before it starts sending advertisements.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

 ### Misc